 - In the first Baten Kaitos, one fortune teller notes she can't sense Kalas's inner magnus.
 Latter conversations reveal that it's just a very different soul (The fortune teller is noted as looking for red blood and not noticing blue blood) caused by his Artificial Human status.

-- Dark Souls: There are lots and lots of entities who gorge on Souls, and if they don't have any, will go to great lengths to obtain some.
+- Dark Souls: This is called "going Hollow" in the game's vernacular.
+There are plenty of Undead around, but they're pretty much just regular people: it's the Hollows who are truly dangerous, as they are Undead who have completely lost their minds and feel nothing but a deep, deep hunger for other people's souls in a vain effort to heal themselves.
+There are lots and lots of entities who gorge on Souls, and if they don't have any, will go to great lengths to obtain some.
 This includes every player character ever.

 - The Falmer (pale, blind, degenerate underground-dwelling humanoids) from The Elder Scrolls V: Skyrim technically still have souls...
 Only these are the lesser, "White" kind of souls meaning that they are neither sentient nor free-willed anymore.
 The only thing they still feel is hatred of surface-dwelling, really sentient races.
 As an Elven-derived race, they originally had real, "Black" souls.